ligurio/elle-cli/README.md

 with histories produced by Jepsen tests in EDN format as well as with other Jepsen-similar frameworks that produce histories in JSON format.

+## Requirements

+- Java 21 or later.
+The bundled Jepsen 0.3.11 ships classes that reference `java.util.SequencedCollection`, a class introduced in Java 21, so building or running on older Java versions fails with a `ClassNotFoundException`.

 ## Usage

 If you have a file with history written in EDN or JSON format, either as a